Mert7412/Rainbow-DQN/README.md

 | Linear | 256 | \- | \- | ReLU |
 | Linear | 4 (Action Space) | \- | \- | None |

-### **Prioritized Experience Replay (utils.py)**
+### **Prioritized Experience Replay (Memory.py)**

-The ReplayMemory class uses a SumTree to enable efficient sampling of experiences based on their priority (TD-error).
-The sample method is particularly noteworthy as it:
+The `ReplayMemory` class uses a `SumTree` to enable efficient sampling of experiences based on their priority (TD-error).
+The `sample` method is particularly noteworthy as it:

 * Performs proportional sampling based on calculated priorities.
 * Computes importance-sampling (IS) weights to correct for the bias introduced by prioritized sampling.
-* Correctly assembles stacks of 4 frames for both state and next\_state, carefully handling episode boundaries by masking frames that cross into a new episode.
+* Correctly assembles stacks of 4 frames for both `state` and `next_state`, carefully handling episode boundaries by masking frames that cross into a new episode.

-### **DDQN \+ PER Loss Calculation (DQN.py)**
+### **DDQN + PER Loss Calculation (agent.py)**

-The calculate\_loss function is where the DDQN and PER components merge:
+The `update_model` method in the `Agent` class is where the DDQN and PER components merge:

-1. **DDQN:** It uses the policy\_network to *select* the best action for the next state but uses the target\_network to *evaluate* the Q-value of that action.
+1.  **DDQN:** It uses the `policy_network` to *select* the best action for the next state but uses the `target_network` to *evaluate* the Q-value of that action.
 This prevents the upward bias common in standard Q-learning.
-2. **PER:** The calculated importance-sampling weights (wi) from the replay buffer are applied to the Huber loss, ensuring that the gradient updates are scaled appropriately.
+2.  **PER:** The calculated importance-sampling weights (`wi`) from the replay buffer are applied to the Huber loss, ensuring that the gradient updates are scaled appropriately.
-3. **Priority Updates:** After the loss is calculated, the new TD-errors are used to update the priorities of the sampled experiences in the SumTree.
+3.  **Priority Updates:** After the loss is calculated, the new TD-errors are used to update the priorities of the sampled experiences in the `SumTree`.

 ## Paper References